Last updated on 4 August 2021

 In other words, Lör rush through their tracks in a somewhat unholy fashion.
-Speed, when there should be pause and samurai-like cut-offs, when there should be interlude.
+Speed, when there should be a pause, and samurai-like cut-offs when there should be an interlude.
 The nerd factor also scores real high on In Forgotten Sleep.
 So, yours truly might be groovy with all this creative tuning about the soundscape.
-However, the RMR deck crew will vigorously object to these complex and overstuffed song-structures.
+However, the RMR deck crew will vigorously object to these complex and overstuffed song structures.
 I assure you.

 In addition, you will need to spend time with this album.
 Not a record to mature with age, but after one run-through it about becomes clear that more layers eagerly await discovery.
 Also after a while a sort of Middle-Earth feeling sets in like in the aforementioned Wilderun in Sleep At the Edge of the World.
 This mix between folksy melodies and blood-drawing croak sessions really is one of the main allures of this album.

 To conclude, In Forgotten Sleep puts a smile on my face.
-Rough, tough, fast and abrasive, yet smooth and dreamy at the same time.
+Rough, tough, fast, and abrasive, yet smooth and dreamy at the same time.
 All of that delivered in a fresh and exuberant style that I have rarely seen to date.
 Lör easily set new limits to avant-garde-esque Progressive Metal.
-Progressive Power Metal to be precise, because this is what it is.
+Progressive Power Metal to be precise because this is what it is.
 Powerful stuff.
-Like a mountain stream in spring, when the wild waters roar down the rocky slopes on their long run towards yonder salty sea shores.
+Like a mountain stream in spring, when the wild waters roar down the rocky slopes on their long run towards yonder salty seashores.
 And where Middle-Earth reigns supreme.
-Cool that.